 Want to make a lasting impression on our future innovators, coders, and entrepreneurs?
 Consider sponsoring JAMHacks!
 By doing so, you can connect with our hackers, gain exposure among those interested in tech, and even seek out potential recruits!

-If you’re experienced, consider JAMHacks an opportunity to learn about advanced CompSci topics and start your next passion project, while competing for cool prizes!
+If you’re experienced, consider JAMHacks an opportunity to learn about advanced CS topics and start your next passion project, while competing for cool prizes!

 Check here for commonly asked questions!